ibrahimelhadeg/blog/source/_posts/bash-essentials.md

 1. User creates a private/public SSH keypair on their local computer
 2. User inputs the _public_ key into the SSH field of their hosting provider while setting up the host
 3. When user tries to connect to the host via SSH, the SSH tool will validate the private/public keypair stored on the local computer in the `~/.ssh` directory with the public key stored on the VPS.
-4. If the keys validate, the user now gets remote access to the VPS.
+4. If the keys validate, the user now gets remote access to the VPS, and your IP address is stored as a "known host" on the VPS.

 So the first step requires us to create a public/private keypair.
 We can do this on Mac/Linux using the OpenSSH tool.
 In your terminal, type the following command.